Bfgeshka/awesome-c/README.md

 * [buserror/simavr](https://github.com/buserror/simavr) - simavr is a lean, mean and hackable AVR simulator for linux & OSX
 * [ggreer/the_silver_searcher](https://github.com/ggreer/the_silver_searcher) - A code-searching tool similar to ack, but faster.
 * [jacob-carlborg/dstep](https://github.com/jacob-carlborg/dstep) - A tool for converting C and Objective-C headers to D modules
+* [jbremer/darm](https://github.com/jbremer/darm) - A light-weight and efficient disassembler written in C for the ARMv7 instruction set.

 [10-1]: https://ccache.samba.org/
 [10-2]: https://github.com/distcc/distcc